JuliusNixi/CROSS/DB/README.md

     ]
 }

 The "storicoOrdini.json" file is an example (possible instance) of "orders.json", but it's given by the assignment.
-Could be used to test the project by loading and executing these orders in the orderbook system.
+Could be used to test the project by loading and executing these orders in the implemented orderbook system.

 The "users.json" file contains the users' data.
 It SHOULD be in this format:
 [